magyarkuti/corvinusmetropolis/README.md

   1. Calluna
   1. TT Nooks

-At this point it is a good idea to verify if Fira Sans is installed first.
-Compile the file `template.tex` using the command line
+At this stage it is recommended to verify whether Fira Sans is installed.
+Compile the file `template.tex` from the command line using
 ```
 lualatex templatex.tex
 or
 xelatex template.tex
 ````
-Open the `template.log` and search for the sentence *'Could not find Fira'*.
-If you found it, it means your Fira Sans font set is not yet installed.
+Open the `template.log` and look for the message *'Could not find Fira'*.
+If you found this message, it means your Fira Sans font set is not yet installed.
-Try to install the missing Fira Sans font set using your tex distribution.
-See: <https://tug.org/FontCatalogue/firasans/>
+Install the missing Fira Sans font set using your TeX distribution.
+Refer to: <https://tug.org/FontCatalogue/firasans/>

-If you decide not to install fonts or even more you compile with `pdflatex`, then it is also ok, although this is what I strongly do not recommend for you to do.
+If you choose not to install the fonts, or you compile with `pdflatex`, this is acceptabe, although this is strongly discouraged.
 At this case the beamer default font set is used, which is not bad at all, but it does not fit with the Corvinus requests.

-Unfortunatelly, the rest of the two font sets are not open source, Corvinus University of Budapest bought these fonts to you.
+Unfortunatelly, the other two two font sets are not open source; Corvinus University of Budapest has purchased these fonts for you.
-Do not hesitate to contact with the graphic designer of the university, she will send you the font sets.
+Do not hesitate to contact the university's graphic designer, who can provide you the font sets.
-Install the fonts on your operating system locally.
-It is compeletely independent of the TeX distribution.
+Install the fonts locally on your operating system.
+Font installation is completely independent of the TeX distribution.
-If the operating system is able to see these fonts, for example if an ordinary word processor recognizes these two fonts, then almost surely `lualatex` and `xelatex` will also find these fonts. 😊
+If the operating system detects these fonts---for example, if they are available to word processors---they will almost certainly be recognized by `lualatex` and `xelatex` as well. 😊

-Discuss with the log file again.
-If the sentence *'Corvinus recommended fonts TT Nooks and Calluna work properly!'* is found, then you have finished the font installation.
+Review the log file again.
+If you find the message *'Corvinus recommended fonts TT Nooks and Calluna work properly!'*, your font installation has been completed successfully.

 ### Logos
-The logos are designed by the graphical designer group of the university.
-You can download the logo you need from
+The university's graphic design team has created the logos.
+You can download the required logos from
 <https://www.uni-corvinus.hu/ona/arculati-elemek/>
-Practically you need two logos.
+Typically, you will need two logos.
   1. One for the closing frames
 which is `corvinus_egyszerusitett_logo_cmyk.eps`
   1. An other one for the title page